Final Eldorado NF OSV Plan Anticipated in 2024

 1) The majority of Alternatives, including the Proposed Action, make no attempt to minimize conflict with other uses or protect backcountry skiing opportunities

-2) The DEIS does not consider a full range of alternatives
+2) The FEIS does not consider a full range of alternatives

-The four alternatives described in the DEIS designate 75%, 71%, 20%, and 76% of the forest open to snowmobiles.
+The five alternatives described in the DEIS designate 75%, 71%, 20%, 76%, and 57% of the forest open to snowmobiles.
 NEPA requires that the Forest Service “consider all reasonable alternatives.”
 There are obviously reasonable alternatives for designating areas and routes open for OSV use that would fall into a range between 20% and 76%.
-The fact that the forest has not analyzed any such alternative is a serious violation of the NEPA requirement.
+The forest has now analyzed one new alternative within that range, but still fails to capture the wide variety of alternatives needed to meet the NEPA requirement.

 3) The Proposed Action designates open areas that are larger than a ranger district

-4) Three of four alternatives propose to manage the forest as open to OSV use except for a few designated closed areas
+4) Four of Five alternatives propose to manage the forest as open to OSV use except for a few designated closed areas

 These proposed alternatives do not meet the basic legal requirement established by the 2015 OSV Rule to manage the forest as “closed [to over-snow vehicles] unless designated open.”
 This same flawed approach by the Lassen National Forest in 2016 led to multiple official objections which forced the Lassen to go back to the drawing board to develop a new Alternative and re-work its Environmental Impact Statement.
 We are disappointed to see the Eldorado repeating the Lassen’s early mistake.